-In 2007, a whopping 27 million Americans reported back problems and spent $30.3 billion on treatments.
+In 2007, a whopping 27 million Americans reported back pain problems and spent $30.3 billion on treatments.
 Studies show too that 90% of the population experience spine symptoms at least once during their lifetime.
 It seems back pain is close to a universal experience which partly explains why experts say 600,000 of us get back operations every year.
 That’s the population of Des Moines Iowa and sadly, many of those are people who never learned what tennis balls can do for back pain.

 Some 594,000 of those annual operations should not be done according to Hubert L. Rosomoff, MD, who said, “Backs don’t fail.
 Doctors do.”
 Dr. Rosamoff, when he was medical director of the Comprehensive Pain and Rehabilitation Center at the University of Miami School of Medicine, called a moratorium on back surgeries after realizing that with two weeks of rehab, his back patients no longer required surgery.
 According to Dr. Rosomoff, the source of the pain in most cases is not from the spine and surrounding nerves but rather from the muscles, tendons and ligaments that support the anatomy, “Following this kind of concept you can eliminate 99 percent of the surgical cases.
 In fact, the incidence of surgery if one really looks at this appropriately is one in 500.”
 Doing the math, subtracting the 594,000 annual bad surgeries, leaves 6,000 good, legitimate back surgeries – that’s the population of Estherville Iowa, or any small town you’ve never heard of.